Firstly, how safe is flying with a baby on your lap?

 • Some moms like this option better than the CARES seat belt because their babies are used to their own car seat and sleep better on the plane.

 • Important: Make sure your car seat is TSA Approved like this lightweight one from Cosco!
-Also invest in a travel bag for your stroller --- we like this one from Uppababy because it has insurance in case your stroller gets damaged during the flight.
+Also invest in a travel bag for your stroller to protect it during the flight.

 Flying with your baby alone can be scary, but with these tips you are good to go!
 Before the flight, take deep breaths and make sure you are extra organized.
 If the flight with your baby does not go according to the plan, you’ll be less frustrated and more prepared.